-A GLI team of eight students from across the Faculty of Social Sciences attended the Creative Commons Global Summit in Toronto.
+A GLI team of eight students from across the Faculty of Social Sciences attended the Creative Commons Global Summit in Toronto in April-May 2017.
 Joined by Professor Stephen Pinfield (Information School) and Dr Julia Davies (School of Education), the team comprised Nathan Allaby (Management, Undergraduate), Julie Baldwin (Information School, Postgraduate), Leila Eddakille (Geography, Undergraduate), Kirsty Franks (Information School, Postgraduate), Laura-Grace Holliday (Journalism Studies, Postgraduate), Amy Lees (Economics, Undergraduate), Stefanie Lo (Law, Undergraduate) and Jessica Rees (Architecture, Postgraduate).

 Creative Commons is an organisation and a movement which describes its own roles as one which, “helps you legally share your knowledge and creativity to build a more equitable, accessible, and innovative world”.
 It aims to “unlock the full potential of the internet to drive a new era of development, growth and productivity”.